GPflow/GPflowOpt/doc/source/acquisition.rst

 Acquisition functions
 ========================

-The GPflowOpt package currently supports a limited number implementations of popular acquisition functions.
+The GPflowOpt package currently supports a limited number of popular acquisition functions.
 These are summarized in the table below.
 Detailed description for each can be found below.

 .. automodule:: GPflowOpt.acquisition